VirtusaPolarisGTO/NyQL/docs/functions.md

 ## Supported SQL Functions

-**Note:** NyQL supports only functions which are available in all popular relational databases either directly or indirectly.
-Here indirect means, the function should be able to manipulate within a single sql statement may be using help of other functions.
+**Note:** NyQL supports only functions which are available in all popular relational databases and can be manipulated either directly or indirectly.
+Here indirect means, the function should be able to manipulate within a single sql statement, may be using help of other functions.

  * `[]` indicates optional arguments.